Shares in Danish hippy haven "worth more than money"

 A court ruled earlier this year that residents will be allowed to buy most of Christiania, a cluster of old brick barracks and brightly painted wooden structures built by squatters, from the state to end decades of dispute.

-The shares of special certificates will be sold to the general public from Monday at bars and cafes in Christiania and on the Internet at: here
+The shares of special certificates will be sold to the general public from Monday at bars and cafes in Christiania and on the Internet at: here.
+They bear the slogan "worth more than money".

-Over the decades it has been a sanctuary for homeless people and drug addicts -- only about a third of residents "are connected with the labor market," officials say -- but also artists, intellectuals, small businessmen and others.
+Over the decades it has been a sanctuary for homeless people and drug addicts -- only about a third of residents "are connected with the labour market", officials say -- but also artists, intellectuals, small businessmen and others.
 Today it is one of Copenhagen's most popular tourist attractions.

 Monday will be the first time that Christianites will be able to celebrate their anniversary without the threat of being bulldozed, daily newspaper Politiken said.